Shuffle/shuffle-docs/articles/Shuffle_Pricing.md

 ## Why Shuffle Pricing Works

 Shuffle's pricing is market-leading.
 Why?
 Read single sentence explanations below:

-1. App-Runs Based: Shuffle's licensing cost is only based on app-runs.
+1. **App-Runs Based**: Shuffle's licensing cost is only based on app-runs.
 Everything else is unlimited

-2. Cost Effective: Shuffle's app-run pricing is the most inexpensive on the market, period.
+2. **Cost Effective**: Shuffle's app-run pricing is the most inexpensive on the market, period.

-3. Incentivizes Efficiency: Given that app-runs are actual actions that runs inside your workflow, it incentivizes everyone to build efficient and fast automations.
+3. **Incentivizes Efficiency**: Given that app-runs are actual actions that runs inside your workflow, it incentivizes everyone to build efficient and fast automations.

-4. Scale Discounts: Shuffle offers growing discounts so that your cost does not increase with increase in your scale.
+4. **Scale Discounts**: Shuffle offers growing discounts so that your cost does not increase linearly with increase in your scale.

 ## Questions?